jakewdr/mini-csv-lib/README.md

 # What is this?

-A small libary for manipulating CSV files
+A small library for manipulating CSV files

 # How to use?